 History of Art at Murray Edwards College

 At Murray Edwards, we aim to admit one or two History of Art undergraduates a year, meaning that students are part of a small but dedicated History of Art community, whilst also being connected to the wider network of historians within the College.
-Murray Edwards College is a unique environment in which to study History of Art, with its striking 1960s architecture and its world-class collection of art by women artists, the New Hall Art Collection, which features works by artists including Judy Chicago, Tracey Emin, Maggi Hambling and Paula Rego.
+Murray Edwards College is a unique environment in which to study History of Art, with its striking 1960s architecture and its world-class collection of art by women artists, The Women's Art Collection, which features works by artists including Judy Chicago, Tracey Emin, Maggi Hambling and Paula Rego.
 There are many opportunities for students to get involved with the art collection, including direct access to the works of art when considering dissertation topics and the opportunity to work on projects alongside the curator.

 A Level: A*AA with A* in an essay subject.
 Art likely to be excluded from A*.